 Does shaving increase beard growth?

 While it is widely believed that shaving your beard more often makes it grow faster, the reality is that shaving it gives the hair a blunt tip, which causes the beard to feel more thick and coarse when it’s growing back, but in reality the thickness is still the same.
+Unfortunately, this is not a trick to get a longer beard.

 How to increase beard growth?